-Planning the perfect day out
+How to plan the perfect day out this bank holiday.

 If you suffer from limited mobility or a disability, that shouldn’t mean you have to stay at home looking at the same four walls.
 In fact, seeing, experiencing, and learning new things is proven to be good for our mental and physical wellbeing, so it’s important to get out and about as much as possible.

-One of the big advantages of hiring a live in carer is that you have the freedom and independence to partake in your chosen hobbies and activities, so arranging a day out needn’t be a problem.
-However if you suffer from any mobility problems or other health-related issues, it’s important to carry out some forward planning to ensure that your chosen location is as accessible as possible.
+If you suffer from any mobility problems or other health-related issues, it’s important to carry out some forward planning to ensure that your chosen location is as accessible as possible.
 After all, there’s nothing worse than planning a day out only to show up and discover that, due to no fault of your own, you’re unable to enjoy it to the full.

 Things to consider

 You can usually find out these details by visiting the venue’s website, but if you are unsure, don’t be afraid to phone them before you visit to check what accessible facilities they have available.
-If this is something you have difficulties with, your live-in carer will be able to help.

 Where to go